 SECTION 6.
-VOTING BY MAIL.
-Any Member who anticipates being absent from any annual or special meeting of the Members may vote by mail or electronic means upon any motion or resolution to be acted upon at any such meeting, except at a meeting called for the purpose of removal of a Director.
-The Secretary shall enclose with the notice of such meeting an exact copy of such motion or resolution to be acted upon and upon delivery of the official ballots, such Members shall express their vote thereon by writing “yes” or “no” on each such motion or resolution in the space provided therefore and enclose such copy so marked in a sealed envelope which is authenticated by the member’s signature or electronic transmission, bearing the Member’s name and address to the Secretary.
-When the delivery of such written vote is received from any Member, it shall be accepted and counted as a vote of such Member at such meeting.
-Any Member who is absent from any meeting provided for in Section 1 of Article II for the election of Directors may also vote in the same manner in the election of Directors by ballot as provided in this section.
+VOTING BY MAIL OR REMOTE COMMUNICATION TECHNOLOGY.
+Any Member who anticipates being absent from any annual or special meeting of the Members may vote by mail or electronic means upon any motion, resolution, or business of the Cooperative to be acted upon at any such meeting, except at a meeting called for the purpose of removal of a Director.
+The Secretary shall enclose with the notice of such meeting an exact copy of such motion or resolution to be acted upon and upon delivery of the official ballots, such Members shall express their vote thereon by indicating the Member’s decision on each such motion, resolution, or business of the Cooperative in the space provided therefore and, if mailed, enclose such copy so marked in a sealed envelope which is authenticated by the Member’s signature, or by electronic transmission, bearing the Member’s name and address to the Secretary.
+The Board of Directors shall provide reasonable alternative procedures for voting using electronic means or remote communications technology.
+When the delivery of such written or electronic vote is received from any Member, it shall be accepted and counted as a vote of such Member at such meeting.
+Any Member who is absent from any meeting provided for in Section 1 of Article II for the election of Directors may also vote in the same manner in the election of Directors by ballot as provided in this section or as otherwise reasonably provided by the Cooperative.
 If the holders of a joint membership are absent from any annual or special meeting of the Members, they shall jointly be entitled to vote as provided in this section.
-The failure of any absent Member to receive a copy of any such motion or resolution or ballot shall not invalidate any action, which may be taken by the Members at any such meeting.
-Ballots received after 12:00 P.M. the day of the meeting, unless delivered at the meeting prior to the call for closing of the ballot box, will be declared invalid, marked as such, and not counted.
+The failure of any absent Member to receive a copy of any such motion, business of the Cooperative, or resolution or ballot shall not invalidate any action, which may be taken by the Members at any such meeting.
+Ballots cast by mail received after 12:00 P.M. the day prior to the day of the meeting, unless delivered at the meeting prior to the call for closing of the ballot box, will be declared invalid, marked as such, and not counted.
+Ballots cast electronically or using remote communications technology shall be due as provided in the alternative procedures authorized by the Board of Directors.

 SECTION 7.
 ORDER OF BUSINESS.
 Unless otherwise changed or waived by the Members, the order of business of the annual meeting of the Members, and so far as possible at all other meetings of the Members, shall be essentially as follows: